antonxy/rep-ros-i/rep-ixxxx.rst

    group should use the `JOINT_TRAJ_PT_FULL`_ message if they wish to relay trajectories for all configured motion groups.
 #.
 The elements of the ``joint_data`` field shall represent the joint space
-   positions of the corresponding joint axis of the controller.
+   positions of the corresponding joint axes of the controller.
 Units are *radians* for rotational or revolute axes, and *meters* for translational or prismatic axes (see also [#REP103]_).
 #.
 The ``duration`` field represents total segment duration for all joints in
    seconds [#REP103]_.
 The generic nodes calculate this duration based on the time needed by the slowest joint to complete the segment.
-   As an alternative to the ``duration`` field, the value of the ``velocity`` field is a value between ``0`` and ``1`` representing the fraction of maximum joint velocity that should be used when executing the motion for the current segment.
+   As an alternative to the ``duration`` field, the value of the ``velocity`` field is a value representing the fraction ``(0.0, 1.0]`` of maximum joint velocity that should be used when executing the motion for the current segment.
 Driver authors may use whichever value is more conveniently mapped onto motion primitives supported by the controller.
 #.
 TODO: problem with 'velocity': is that max velocity over segment, average
    velocity, or does it encode desired state of manipulator at a specific point in time?